Alabama Court Records

 Property lines in Alabama refer to boundary indications that separate properties with indicators like fences and gardens.

 Interested persons can find property lines by obtaining assessor records at the county assessor’s office where the property is situated.
 During legal property disputes, the court may also order a survey done so that the surveyor can determine the property line.
-The Library of Congress also provides resources that interested persons can use to check satellite maps to view property lines.
+The Library of Congress also provides resources for checking satellite maps to view property lines.

 How do I Find a Property Dispute Lawyer Near me?